denoiSplit: a method for joint microscopy image splitting and unsupervised denoising

 Image denoising is a task that has a long and exciting history.
 Classical methods, such as Non-Local Means~\cite{Buades2005-jk} or BM3D~\cite{Dabov2007-bm3d}, were frequently and very successfully used before neural network based approaches have been introduced towards the end of the last decade~\cite{Weigert2017-hc,Zhang2017-cz,Weigert2018-pi,Krull2018-cj}.

 The advent of deep learning saw people exploit different aspects of noise and the way networks learn to enable denoising.
-Noise, while usually being undesired, is simultaneously much harder to predict, as was elegantly demonstrated in~\cite{Ulyanov2020-tl}, leading to a zero-shot denoiser.
+Noise, while usually undesired, is simultaneously much harder to predict, as was elegantly demonstrated in~\cite{Ulyanov2020-tl}, leading to a zero-shot denoiser.
 In the case specific to pixel noises, \ie all forms of noise that are independent per image pixel (given the signal at that pixel)~\cite{Shroff2024-lm}, the impossibility to predict the noise was exploited in various ways, leading to important contributions such as Noise2Void~\cite{Krull2018-cj}, Noise2Self~\cite{Batson2019-ae}, or Self2Self~\cite{Ko2023-dg}.
 Another well known approach close to this family of approaches is Noise2Noise~\cite{Lehtinen2018-ba}, capable of denoising even more complex noises that can correlate beyond the confines of single pixels.

-Slightly later, to further improve denoising performance, Probabilistic Noise2Void~\cite{Krull2020-my,Prakash2019-jw} introduced, and DivNoising~\cite{Prakash2020-wr} and Hierarchical DivNoising (\HDN)~\cite{Prakash2021-dz} reused the idea of suitably measured or trained pixel noise models.
-Such noise model are, in essence, a collection of probability distributions mapping from a true pixel intensity to observed noisy pixel measurements (and vice-versa).
+To further improve denoising performance, Probabilistic Noise2Void~\cite{Krull2020-my,Prakash2019-jw} introduced, and DivNoising~\cite{Prakash2020-wr} and Hierarchical DivNoising (\HDN)~\cite{Prakash2021-dz} reused the idea of suitably measured or trained pixel noise models.
+Such noise models are, in essence, a collection of probability distributions mapping from a true pixel intensity to observed noisy pixel measurements (and vice versa).